 They have a strong predilection for formal communication in the form of written letters and face-to-face interaction.

 Baby Boomers (1946 - 1964):

 The Baby Boomers today constitute the largest percentage of America's workforce.
 This generation enjoyed relatively healthy economic times and carry optimistic expectations for their children and grandchildren.
-This Volunteer Power article by Thomas W. McKee delves into the opportunities and joys of this generation of workers.
+A Volunteer Power article by Thomas W. McKee delves into the opportunities and joys of this generation of workers.
 Mr. McKee provides insight into surprising facts, such as the fact that over 7% of Peace Corps volunteers are over 50 years old.

 This generation prefers informal, face-to-face meetings.